Originally posted 2018-09-22 08:30:07.

 Today: the Sambians

-This tradition can still be found today, amongst tribes in New Guinea collectively known as the ‘Sambians’ (this is a name invented by ethnographer Gilbert Herdt, designed to protect them from prurient Western interest), but also within Afghani and Pakistani traditional cultures and across the world.
+This tradition can still be found today, amongst tribes in New Guinea collectively known as the ‘Sambians’ (Actually a tribe of the Etoro people; Sambians is a name invented by ethnographer Gilbert Herdt, designed to protect them from prurient Western interest), but also within Afghani and Pakistani traditional cultures and across the world.
 The practice is maintained by some of the most ferocious and feared warriors on the planet today, for example the Mujahedin.

 For a man to have sex with a beautiful girly-boy, in these cultures and still today, was not considered homosexual, because homosexuality in the sense that it is meant now, at least in the Anglo-Saxon West, did not exist.
-There was no ancient culture that approved of sex between adult males.
-Erastes were not attracted to eromenos because of their masculinity, but because of their femininity, as immature males.
+There was no ancient culture that approved of sex between adult males of the same status.

 In these cultures, a boy is not the same as a man.
 A boy becomes a man, through various means and one of these is through being the partner to a man.
 This is sexual yes, but it is also much more; it is a master/apprentice relationship, in which the master teaches the apprentice everything about how to be a man, including how to be a strong lover.